SharePointing/Azure.Intelligence/README.md

 # Microsoft Cognitive Services NodeJS Sample

+This repo is to provide the resources needed to present this topic to a JavaScript/Node.js meetup group.

 ## Setup
+To use these demos and samples, you must have an active Azure Subscription.
+This is required to generate the application keys that you will need to call the Cognitive Services APIs.

 API Keys are passed into the application via environmental variables:
 * `CS_FACE_KEY` - Faces API Key
 * `CS_TEXT_KEY` - Text Analytics API Key